An Introduction to Double/Debiased Machine Learning: Key Ingredients of DML

-The second key ingredient of DML, cross-fitting, is meant to address this issue.
-Cross-fitting is a form of repeated sample splitting intended to reduce dependence between first-step estimation error and the data, thus alleviating overfitting bias.\footnote{An alternative to using cross-fitting is to impose assumptions on the data generating process and use methods that are carefully tailored to avoid overfitting under those assumptions.
-This approach is taken in, for example, \citet{Belloni2012}, \citet{BelloniChernozhukovHansen2011}, \citet{belloni2017program}, \citet{Montanari}, \citet{VdG}, \citet{ZZ}, and \citet{farrell2021}.
-Such results are available for relatively few ML tools and typically under estimation schemes that differ from the way these tools are implemented in practice.
-Simulation evidence also suggests that DML with flexible learners can perform similarly to these procedures when the assumptions underlying their validity hold and outperforms them when these assumptions do not hold; see, e.g., \citet{Ahrens2024_applied}.} Intuitively, if we had access to two independent datasets, one dataset could be used to estimate the nuisance parameters $\check\eta$ and the second dataset to estimate the target parameters $\theta_0$ by plugging in the estimate $\check\eta$ obtained from the first dataset.
-Because the datasets are independent, independence between $\check\eta - \eta_0$ and $\frac{\partial}{\partial \eta} \psi(W_i; \theta_0, \eta_0)$, which is a function of the data, follows.
-With a single sample of independent observations, we could split the sample at random into two partitions (often referred to as folds) to produce two independent samples---one for estimating $\eta_0$ and the other for estimating $\theta_0$.
-Of course, such an approach inefficiently uses the available data because $\eta_0$ or $\theta_0$ are not estimated using every observations.
-Cross-fitting restores asymptotic efficiency by ensuring that all observations are used to estimate nuisance functions and the target parameters.
+Cross-fitting is a form of repeated sample splitting intended to reduce the dependence between first-step estimation error and the data used to estimate the target parameter.
+Intuitively, if two independent datasets were available, one could be used to estimate the nuisance function $\hat{\eta}$ and the other to estimate $\theta_0$ by plugging in $\hat{\eta}$.
+In that case, independence between $\hat\eta - \eta_0$ and $\frac{\partial}{\partial \eta} m(W_i; \theta_0, \eta_0)$ would follow by construction.
+With a single sample of independent observations, we can mimic this logic by randomly splitting the sample into two partitions, or ``folds,'' using one fold to estimate $\hat{\eta}$ and the other to evaluate the score function and estimate $\theta_0$.
+Of course, such an approach inefficiently uses the available data because both $\eta_0$ and $\theta_0$ are estimated using only subsets of the data.
+Cross-fitting restores asymptotic efficiency by rotating which folds are used for each task, so all observations contribute to both steps.

-Cross-fitting itself is a generic sample-splitting procedure.
-For example, the cross-fit version of the methods of moment estimator with generic score in \eqref{eq: sample_analog} is
+The cross-fit version of the plug-in estimator with a generic score defined in \eqref{eq: sample_analog} is